PowerShell/PowerShellEditorServices/module/docs/Import-EditorCommand.md

 The Import-EditorCommand function will search the specified module for functions tagged as editor commands and register them with PowerShell Editor Services.
 By default, if a module is specified only exported functions will be processed.

 Alternatively, you can specify command info objects (like those from the Get-Command cmdlet) to be processed directly.

+To tag a command as an editor command, attach the attribute 'Microsoft.PowerShell.EditorServices.Extensions.EditorCommandAttribute' to the function like you would with 'CmdletBindingAttribute'.
+The attribute accepts the named parameters 'Name', 'DisplayName', and 'SuppressOutput'.

 ## EXAMPLES